giantswarm/docs/src/content/ui-api/management-api/authorization/index.md

     parent: uiapi-managementapi
 last_review_date: 2022-02-24
 user_questions:
-  - What automation is working in a management cluster to ensure RBAC permissions?
+  - What automation is working in a Management Cluster to ensure RBAC permissions?
-  - How can I set up access to resources in the management cluster?
+  - How can I set up access to resources in the Management Cluster?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-rainbow
 ---